The complexity of solving a system of equations of the same degree: Systems that contain a regular sequence in a given degree

-Pardue in~\cite{Par99,Par10} shows that Fr\"oberg's Conjecture~\cite{Fr85}, a conjecture which has attracted a lot of attention within the commutative algebra community and that is widely believed to hold, is equivalent to the following \begin{conjecture} Let $\FF$ be an infinite field.
+Pardue in~\cite{Par99,Par10} shows that Fr\"oberg's Conjecture~\cite{Fr85}, a conjecture which has attracted a lot of attention within the commutative algebra community and is widely believed to hold, is equivalent to the following \begin{conjecture} Let $\FF$ be an infinite field.
 A generic sequence of polynomials of degrees $d_1,\ldots,d_m$ in $R=\FF[x_1,\ldots,x_n]$ is semiregular. \end{conjecture}

-In other words, Fr\"oberg conjectures that the set of semiregular sequences of polynomials of given degrees contains a dense Zarisky-open set.
+In other words, Fr\"oberg's Conjecture is equivalent to the statement that the set of semiregular sequences of polynomials of given degrees contains a dense Zarisky-open set.
 If the conjecture is true, then a sequence of polynomials of given degrees is semiregular with high probability, provided that the ground field has large enough cardinality.
 It follows that, if $\FF=\FF_q$ with $q\gg 0$ and Fr\"oberg's Conjecture holds, then a sequence of polynomials of given degrees is a cryptographic semiregular sequence with high probability.
-In addition, most cryptographic semiregular sequences are also semiregular sequences, as the set of semiregular sequences conjecturally contains a dense open set.
+In addition, for $q\gg 0$ most cryptographic semiregular sequences are also semiregular sequences, as the set of semiregular sequences conjecturally contains a dense open set.

 In~\cite[Section 3.2]{B04}, Bardet conjectures that a sequence of polynomials with coefficients in $\mathbb{F}_2$ is cryptographic semiregular with high probability.
 This conjecture is motivated by experimental evidence, see also~\cite[Conjecture 2]{BFS03}.
 The conjecture was later disproved by Hodges, Molina, and Schlather, who in~\cite{HMS17} prove that there are choices of the parameters for which no cryptographic semiregular sequence exists over $\FF_2$.
 This is the case, e.g., for $m=1$ and $n>3d_1$.
-In the sequel, we propose a notion of randomness which applies to any choice of the system parameters.

-In this paper, we propose two dense Zariski-open sets, which can be used to formalize the intuitive idea of a random system.
-The set $\mathcal{V}$ corresponds to systems of $m$ polynomials in $n$ variables which contain a regular sequence of length $n$, while the set $\mathcal{U}$ parametrizes systems of $m$ polynomials which contain a regular sequence of $n$ polynomials of the smallest possible degrees.
-Notice that $\mathcal{V}$ contains $\mathcal{U}$ and, if $m\geq n$, it also contains the set of cryptographic semiregular sequences and that of semiregular sequences.